lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 ==================================================================================

 5.1.
 Navigate again to the ADQL query interface.
-Execute the query below to extract the helio- and topocentric distances of the TNO - so you can visualize its trajectory:
+Execute the query below to extract the helio- and topocentric distances of the TNO - so you can visualize its trajectory/

 .. code-block:: SQL